 In this example, 19 optical fibers are placed in a probe (with a precise fiber positionning given by our customer)

 Multiple optical fibers are held together at one end (the input termination).
 The same fibers are found at the other end (the output termination).
 Use our NEW configurator tool to customize your straight optical bundle: fiber types, materials and diameters, connectors types, customized ferrules, wavelength, numerical apertures, etc.

-Multiple optical fibers are held together at one end (the input termination). several optical fibers are held together at one end.
-All fibers are then divided into different legs at the other end (the output termination).
+Multiple optical fibers are held together at one end (the common termination).
+All fibers are then divided into different legs at the other end.
 A single fiber is placed in each output leg.
 Use our NEW configurator tool to customize your fan-out optical bundle: fiber types, materials and diameters, connectors types, customized ferrules, wavelength, numerical apertures, etc.

 for more informations